Direct Energy vs Pronto Power

 Quick Verdict

-Key difference: Pronto Power has prepaid (no credit check).
+Key difference: Pronto Power skips the credit check with prepaid plans.
 Direct Energy runs your credit and might want a deposit.

 If credit isn't an issue, compare both on ComparePower.
 If it is, you know your answer.